bahrmichael/bahrmichael.github.io/_posts/2022-01-06-point-in-time-scheduler.md

 The public preview's purpose is to collect feedback, and get more data on usage and cost.
 You're not charged at the moment, but once the Point In Time Scheduler reaches general availability, there will be a usage based pricing.

-## Resilience

-The scheduler is currently located in AWS' us-east-1, and will soon be available in other AWS regions as well.

-In case of an outage, you may not be able to schedule new messages for a while.
-Already scheduled messages will keep the at-least-once delivery guarantee.
-They will arrive at your endpoint as things recover.

 ## Shouldn't cloud providers offer this serverless primitive?